codegrue/card_settings/README.md

     labelSuffix: ':', // add an optional tag after the label
     labelPadding: 10.0, // control the spacing between the label and the content
-    contentAlign: TextAlign.left, // alignment of the entry widgets )
+    contentAlign: TextAlign.left, // alignment of the entry widgets
+    icon: Icon(Icons.person), // puts and option icon to the left of the label
+    requiredIndicator: Text('*', style: TextStyle(color: Colors.red)), // puts an optional indicator to the right of the label
+  )
 ```